Melis-Pablo/inception/inception.md

 Passwords must not be present in your Dockerfiles.
 The use of environment variables is mandatory.
 It is also strongly recommended to use a .env file to store environment variables and to use the Docker secrets to store any confidential information.
-Your NGINX container must be the sole entry point into your infrastructure, accessible onlt via port 443, using the TLSv1.2 or TLSv1.3 protocol.
+Your NGINX container must be the sole entry point into your infrastructure, accessible only via port 443, using the TLSv1.2 or TLSv1.3 protocol.

 Here is an example diagram of the expected result: